mehulagg/gitlab/doc/integration/jira/issues.md

 this setting:

 1. Refer to the [Configure GitLab](development_panel.md#configure-gitlab) instructions.
-1. Select the **Enable Jira transitions** setting.
+1. Select the **Enable Jira transitions** check box.
 1. Select the **Move to Done** option.

 ## Custom issue transitions

-For advanced workflows, you can specify custom Jira transition IDs.
+For advanced workflows, you can specify custom Jira transition IDs:

+1. Use the method based on your Jira subscription status:
-1. *(For users of Jira Cloud)* Obtain your transition IDs by editing a workflow in the **Text** view.
+   - *(For users of Jira Cloud)* Obtain your transition IDs by editing a workflow in the **Text** view.
 The transition IDs display in the **Transitions** column.
-1. *(For users of Jira Server)* Obtain your transition IDs in one of these ways:
+   - *(For users of Jira Server)* Obtain your transition IDs in one of these ways:
      - By using the API, with a request like `https://yourcompany.atlassian.net/rest/api/2/issue/ISSUE-123/transitions`, using an issue that is in the appropriate "open" state.
      - By mousing over the link for the transition you want and looking for the **action** parameter in the URL.
-   The transition ID may vary between workflows (for example, bug vs. story), even if the status you are changing to is the same.
+   The transition ID may vary between workflows (for example, a bug instead of a story), even if the status you're changing to is the same.
 1. Refer to the [Configure GitLab](development_panel.md#configure-gitlab) instructions.
 1. Select the **Enable Jira transitions** setting.
 1. Select the **Custom transitions** option.
 1. Enter your transition IDs in the text field.
-If you insert multiple transition IDs separated by `,` or `;`, the issue is moved to each state, one after another, in the order you specify.
-If a transition fails the sequence is aborted.
+If you insert multiple transition IDs (separated by `,` or `;`), the issue is moved to each state, one after another, in the order you specify.
+If a transition fails, the sequence is aborted.

 ## Disable comments on Jira issues

-GitLab can cross-link source commits or merge requests with Jira issues, without adding a comment to the Jira issue:
+GitLab can cross-link source commits or merge requests with Jira issues without adding a comment to the Jira issue:

 1. Refer to the [Configure GitLab](development_panel.md#configure-gitlab) instructions.
-1. Deselect the **Enable comments** setting.
+1. Clear the **Enable comments** check box.